 Water is a BIG part of beer.
 You don’t need distilled water, but you do want to avoid using bad-tasting tap water.
 Here’s a post on water, if you want to learn more about filtering water for brewing (and other types of fermentation).

 Irish moss is a seaweed that you can buy either in powdered form or as dried leaves.
 It is added in the last 20 minutes of boiling to clarify the beer.
-It caused the proteins from the wort to clump together and fall to the bottom of the boiling pot so they can be filtered out.
+It causes the proteins from the wort to clump together and fall to the bottom of the boiling pot so they can be filtered out.

 Sugars are added to beer for two main reasons: